 Essential Timesaving Meal Prep Gadgets

 - Chopping board – It is best to separate chopping boards for veggies and meat, and I love this cutting board from Elihome.

 - Pressure cooker – It is hard to imagine an Indian Kitchen without a pressure cooker.
-It is used to speed up cooking times for pulses, lentils amongst other things.
+It is used to speed up cooking times for pulses, and lentils, amongst other things.
 If you live in a country where Instant Pot is available, then don’t even think of buying any other cooker (read here to know why).
-If Instant Pot is not an option then Hawkins is a good alternative.
+If Instant Pot is not an option, then Hawkins is a good alternative.

 Note: If you are unsure of which Instant to buy, here’s a helpful guide.
 To get the one I own, click on the button below.